WeTransfer/wt-api-docs/source/includes/_board-api.md

 ##### 400 (Bad Request)

-If you call this endpoint before you upload all chunks to their respective S3 buckets, the API will return an HTTP response with a status code of `400` and a body as below.
+If you call this endpoint before you've uploaded all chunks of the file to their respective locations provided by the previous request, this endpoint will return an HTTP response with a status code of `400` and a body as below.

 ```json
 {